-1. Overview
+1 Overview

-1.1.
-Introduction
+1.1 Introduction

-The GS1 EANCOM[®] standard is a subset of selected UN/EDIFACT messages, based on UN/EDIFACT directory D.01B, syntax version 3 which was released by UN/CEFACT in 2001.
+The GS1 EANCOM® standard is a subset of selected UN/EDIFACT messages, based on UN/EDIFACT directory D.01B, syntax version 4 which was released by UN/CEFACT in 2001.
 It includes only components that are mandatory and those relevant for the GS1 user community.

-This document is the manual for the EANCOM[®] 2002 syntax version 3.
+This document is the manual for the EANCOM® 2002 syntax version 4.
 It is an implementation guideline containing detailed descriptions of the use of the messages and their components to support their electronic exchange between trading partner applications, as well as usage examples and sample data.

 This manual is developed by GS1 and represents an integral part of the suite of GS1 supply chain solutions.
-In this context, the EANCOM[®] manual should be read in conjunction with the "GS1 General Specifications" manual which describes the GS1 Identification and Bar Code standards.
+In this context, the EANCOM® manual should be read in conjunction with the "GS1 General Specifications" manual which describes the GS1 Identification and Bar Code standards.

-It is important to note that the EANCOM[®] 2002 syntax versions 3 and 4, replaces the EANCOM[®] 1997 syntax version 3, release which was based on UN/EDIFACT directory D.96A.
-Therefore, at the time of publication of this manual, the EANCOM[®] 2002 syntax versions 3 and 4, becomes the EANCOM[®] standard.
+It is important to note that the EANCOM® 2002 syntax versions 3 and 4, replaces the EANCOM® 1997 syntax version 3, release which was based on UN/EDIFACT directory D.96A.
+Therefore, at the time of publication of this manual, the EANCOM® 2002 syntax versions 3 and 4, becomes the EANCOM® standard.

-In terms of future maintenance and processing of new user requirements, work requests will be processed only against EANCOM[®] 2002 syntax versions 3 and 4.
+In terms of future maintenance and processing of new user requirements, work requests will be processed only against EANCOM® 2002 syntax versions 3 and 4.

 It should be noted that Syntax 4 provides security features, such as Digital Signature and Digital Certificates that are not available in Syntax 3.
-Users that need to implement these security components together with the EANCOM[®] messages should refer to the part of this Manual related to Syntax 4.